Learn how to make a promotional video with Rotor to increase fan engagement when dropping a new release and so much more.

 You may also like: How to Get More YouTube Views to Your Music Video

-Now that you’ve got a preview that you like, you can add some text to promote your music, your event or you as an artist.
-Beside the preview is an option to 'Add Overlays', click it and you’ll open up the 'Overlay Editor'.
+Now that you’ve got a preview that you like, you can add some text to promote your music, your event, or you as an artist.
+Beside the preview you'll see an option to 'Add Overlays'.
+Click it to open up the 'Overlay Editor'.

-The first thing you’ll see is your video preview along with the option to choose a Template and the waveform of your music at the bottom.
+The first thing you’ll see is your video preview along with text template options and the waveform of your music at the bottom.

 The Overlay Editor allows you to: